Honors & Awards

 Joseph recorded five interceptions as a junior in 2011, helping Cypress Bay to an 8-4 record and the second round of the state playoffs.
 Joseph also showed his speed on the track, posting a sub-11 second 100-meter dash as a senior.
 Joseph was ranked as one of the top 70 corners in the nation by 247 Sports.
 Joseph chose Nebraska after also visiting Louisville, Kentucky, Wisconsin and Purdue.

-Joseph is the son of Jonas and Lisiana Joseph, and he was born on Sept.
+Boaz is the son of Jonas and Lisiana Joseph, and he was born on Sept.
 8, 1994.
-He is majoring in communication studies.
-Joseph has volunteered his time with Uplifting Athletes, Husker Heroes, Husker Hotline, at the Belmont Rec Center and local hospital visits.
+Joseph has volunteered his time with Uplifting Athletes, Husker Heroes, Husker Hotline, Belmont Rec Center and local hospital visits.